Bnzxccc/Hand-writing-verification/README.md

-# Logo-detection
+# Hand-writing verification
-A project for detecting and distinguishing between logos using few shot learning methods
+A project for authenticating hand writing authors using few-shot learning methods